merijnkruithof/botty/README.md

 Download pegcli (https://github.com/nji-rem/pegcli) and compile it with the Go compiler.
 Clone this repository as well and compile it with the Rust compiler.

-There'll be binaries available for Mac (Intel and Sillicon), Windows, and Linux when I finished the roadmap.
+There'll be binaries available for Mac (Intel and Sillicon), Windows, and Linux after I finish the roadmap.